luoyi-hi/www25/README.md

 # SynRTP

 ## Reproducibility & Source Code

-To ensure full reproducibility and facilitate future research, we have released the complete source code for **SynRTP** in this anonymous repository.
+To ensure reproducibility and facilitate future research, we provide the complete source code of **SynRTP** in this anonymous repository.

-* **SynRTP Implementation:** Pre-training, GDRPO fine-tuning, and Synergistic Inference, see `/algorithm/`.
+* **SynRTP implementation.** The code for pre-training, GDRPO fine-tuning, and synergistic inference is available in `/algorithm/`.
-* **Baseline Reproduction:** All baselines are released in `/baselines/`.
-The performance comparisons reported in our paper are strictly fair and reproducible.
+* **Baseline implementations.** All baseline methods are included in `/baselines/`.
+The performance comparisons reported in our paper are fully reproducible under identical settings.
+Ready-to-run execution commands are listed in Section 6.5 of this repository.

 ---